asllop/RunPack/TUTORIAL.md

 Pretty neat, uh?

-This is practical application of the [nested stacks](#nested-stacks).
-The `sum` word gets all numbers in the stack and add them.
+This is the typical case where [nested stacks](#nested-stacks) are useful.
+The `sum` word gets all numbers in the stack and adds them.
 Same for `prod`, but with multiplication.
 Because we want to limit the data available for each operation, we use the words `(` and `)` to create a stack, where we put the data and finally call the operation we want.

 Yet again, beware of the spaces!